What is a credit services organization bond?

 Frequently Asked Questions

-We can help you find the right surety bond for your credit repair business.
-ZipBonds offers the fastest and most secure option for acquiring license and permit bonds.
+ZipBonds offers the fastest and most secure option for getting the surety bonds you need.
 Our all-digital platform is intuitive and straightforward.
-Apply online or call us at (888) 435-4191 to speak with an agent directly.
+Apply online or call us at (888) 435-4191 to speak with an agent.
+Most of our bonds are approved and processed immediately from our site.

 Founders Ryan Swalve and Zach Mefferd formed the vision for ZipBonds.com when they realized how overly complicated it was to help clients place surety.
 The frustration of being unable to incorporate the technology they’d used in other insurance-focused projects left them thinking “there has to be a better way.”